terodox/terodox.tech/content/posts/2022-02-21--resize-observer/index.md

 ## Controlling the uncontrollable

 Responsive design is a fundamental building block of any web application these days.
 We need to handle a wide variety of screen sizes, especially mobile.
-With that in mind we need to have similar controls to those offered by `@media` queries in CSS, but at the element level.
+With that in mind, we need to have similar controls to those offered by `@media` queries in CSS, but at the element level.
 Moreover we need to control elements that may not be easily styled by CSS, a chart for example.
 Rendering the same chart on a mobile device and on an ultra wide screen 4k+ monitor will require much different settings for things like labels and legends.

 ## The basics

 The [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) is a browser API that offers the ability to watch one or more elements and take an action when their container changes size.

 The constructor takes a single parameter of a `callback` that will be invoked with an array of [ResizeObserverEntries](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserverEntry) each time any observed element's container changes size.
-This means if we have are observing 3 elements and only 1 changes dimensions, the array will only contain the 1 element that changed.
+This means if we have an observing 3 elements and only 1 changes dimensions, the array will only contain the 1 element that changed.
 Each entry has information about the element that is being observed:

 - borderBoxSize
 - contentBoxSize